 - Add CSS styles to customize the new button appearance.

-- Add a link to the new button or enable the request quote form.
+- Add a link to the new button or enable the request a quote form.

-Now when the Configuration section of the Amasty Call for Price Magento 2 module is fully explored, let’s take a look at other elements available in the corresponding backend segments of Magento 2.
-It is not surprise that all quote requests are gathered in a grid, which is the common and very convenient element of the Magento backend.
-You can easily view not only all requests, but also basic information related to each one: request ID, customer name, customer email, customer phone, product ID, customer comment, store view the request was created on, time of request creation, and request status.
+Now, when the Configuration section of the Amasty Call for Price Magento 2 module is fully explored, let’s take a look at other elements available in the corresponding backend segments of Magento 2.
+It is not a surprise that all quote requests are gathered in a grid, which is the standard and very useful element of the Magento backend.
+You can quickly view not only all requests, but also basic information related to each one: request ID, customer name, customer email, customer phone, product ID, customer comment, store view where a request was created, time of request creation, and request status.

-The request page displays all the aforementioned information and at the same time allows viewing customer and product information pages as well as sending a response.
+The request page displays all the mentioned above information and, at the same time, allows viewing customer and product information pages and sending a response.

 - Select one of 3 display modes: Default Configuration, Show, or Hide;

 - Select customer group(s) to apply the exception.